logo

 This is one of the men that got attacked and caught the incident on camera.

 The 20-month-old girl was outside playing on a farm in Oakland when the eagle "came out of the blue" and clawed her.
-The neighbor and mom tried to get the Eagle off, but it came back three times before it was killed when hit with a piece of wood.
+The neighbor and mother tried to get the eagle off, but it returned three times before it was killed when struck with a piece of wood.

-"The eagle came out of nowhere and grabbed our youngest daughter," the father, who wasn't there at the time of the attack, said.
+"The eagle came out of nowhere and grabbed our youngest daughter," said the father, who wasn't there at the time of the attack.
 "Her mother jumped up and grabbed hold of the eagle but had to fight to get it to let go.
 A neighbor also had to help her and our little girl."

-Mariann Myrvang, who was also attacked, said that "something big and heavy landed on my shoulders."
+Mariann Myrvang, who was also attacked, stated that "something big and heavy landed on my shoulders."
 She continued, "I went down on my knees because I couldn't stand up."

-The claws from the Eagle went deep into her shoulders before her husband could get the eagle off of her with a stick.
+The eagle's claws went deep into her shoulders before her husband could remove the eagle with a stick.
 She later had to go to the hospital for penicillin and a tetanus shot.

 This is one of the men that got attacked and caught the incident on camera.